Better time management, finding balance, great apps and more

 "Procrastination is actually the same feeling in your brain as fear – fear of how long it's going to take, fear of failure," says Cole.

 For most people, studying in front the TV doesn't help with retaining information.
 Cole stresses the need for a distraction-free zone such as a library or a room in your home that's only used for studying.
-Make sure you have all your study tools on hand – textbooks, pens, notebook, laptop.
+Make sure you have all your study tools on hand – textbooks, pens, notebook, laptop, a mask if you're at NAIT or out in the world.
 Adjust lighting and noise levels to suit your needs.

 Whether your program is years long or several intensive weeks, it's important to find balance in your life and "make room for wellness in your calendar," Cole says.
 That means getting enough sleep and slotting time for family activities, date night or even time to get up early to hit the gym or swim a few laps.